Tips for camping with kids

 Keep them involved

 Create roles for your children to make them feel like they are part of the process.
 Help them plan and pack for the trip.
 Give them tasks around the camp like keeping it tidy or gathering sticks to start the fire.
 Have them try to read maps and determine hiking routes while you are out in the park.
 All of this will help your child feel like this is an experience they are participating in, not simply attending.
-There are also programs like the Junior Park Naturalist programs or the ICan! programs to start teaching children outdoor skills that may come in handy on your camping trip.
+There are also programs like the Junior Ranger program or the I Can! programs to start teaching children outdoor skills that may come in handy on your camping trip.

 Keep it simple

 Practicing in your yard before you camp is always a good idea.
 This helps you realize what gear you need and get a feel for how your trip may go.
 Another option is to stay in a camper cabin for your first time staying in a state park.
 This way you can get the outdoor experience without having to pack as much gear.

 - Not sure where to get started?
 Check out our packing list for some ideas.